What is an Electronic Closing Binder?

 LTM software also provides a secure way to send the binder to all desired parties.
 Gone are the days of waiting months for completed closing binders and then paying high courier fees to send them out.
 With LTM you can create and electronically send your closing binder immediately after closing.

-If you are interested in learning more about how LTM can help your legal practice, check out Closing Folders introductory video on LTM.
+Interested in learning more about how LTM can help your legal practice?
+Check out How Closing Folders works.